Psykotikism/Mutant_Tanks/README.md

 If you are a Tank:

 1. When holding down the +speed (default: LSHIFT) button, a Mutant Tank will spawn into the chosen type.
-2. When not holding down the +speed button, you will transform into the chosen type.
+2. When not holding down the +speed (default: LSHIFT) button, you will transform into the chosen type.
 ```

 ```